Home

 Legal Methods: Guns, Dogs & Traps

-Most rabbit hunters work the brush with a shotgun — a 20- or 12-gauge with an open choke is hard to beat for fast jumps in thick cover.
+Most rabbit hunters work the brush with a shotgun — a 20- or 12-gauge with an open choke and No. 4 to No. 6 shot is hard to beat for fast jumps in thick cover.
 A .22 rimfire is also legal and a favorite for sitting rabbits and snow-day still-hunting.
 Bows and crossbows are permitted too.
+Cage-type trapping is allowed during the trapping season with proper labeling and daily attendance.

 Where and How to Hunt Missouri Rabbits